Klamath Mountains: Geology

-Klamath Mountains is the name given to one of California's eleven geomorphic provinces.

 The rocks of the Klamath Mountains originated as island arcs and continental fragments in the Pacific Ocean.
 The island masses consisted of rifted fragments of pre-existing continents and volcanic island masses created over subduction zones.
 These island masses contain rocks as old as 500 million years, dating to the early Paleozoic Era.
-A succession of eight island terranes moved eastward on the ancient Farallon plate and collided with the North American plate between 260 and about 130 million years ago.
+A succession of eight island terranes moved eastward on the ancient Farallon Plate and collided with the North American Plate between 260 and about 130 million years ago.
 Each accretion left a terrane of rock of a single age.
 During the accretion, subduction of the plate metamorphosed the overlying rock and produced magma which intruded the overlying rock as plutons.
 Serpentinite, produced by the metamorphism of basaltic oceanic rocks, and intrusive rocks of gabbroic to granodiorite composition are common rocks within the Klamath terranes.

 Subsequent lava flows from active volcanoes in the Cascade Range and the erosion of the Oregon Coast Range to the north partially covered these rocks with basalt and sediments.